Full disclosure: This post contains affiliate links. ?

-Over the last weeks, I have been attempting to learn German through various different interfaces.
-Some have been a huge improvement to how I learned previously, some can be helpful in particular ways, and some just aren’t for me at all.
+Over the years, I've tested out a lot of different interfaces for learning languages.
+Some have been a huge improvement to how I learned previously, some can be helpful in particular ways, and some just aren't for me at all.

-This post shares a little of my experience using both Busuu and LiveMocha.
-The reason I’m reviewing them together is that I find both their advantages and their disadvantages to be very broadly similar, even if the actual systems are very different and present different types of interfaces.
-I’ll start with how I think these can be useful and then say where I feel they fall short.
+This post shares a little of my experience using both Busuu and LiveMocha to improve my German.
+The reason I'm reviewing them together is that I find both their advantages and their disadvantages to be very broadly similar, even if the actual systems are very different and present different types of interfaces.
+I'll start with how I think these can be useful and then say where I feel they fall short.

 Note that this article is just my opinion to explain why I wouldn't generally recommend these popular sites.
 If you have gotten use out of the parts I personally criticise, then great!